 INIT UNIT(D615) VOLID(D3D615) VTOC(1,0,270) -

 The VFY statement is a verify to check the old label on the volume, this makes it less likely to initialise the wrong volume.
+The NO-DS-EXIST parameter means do not re-imitialise the volume if any datasets exist on it, other than the VTOC and VVDS.
+You installation may have set thos by default, on which case it could be overridden with DSEXIST.
 You need the volume off-line to all systems before initialising it.
 Note that the ICKDSF statement does not make the disk a 3390.
 This happens when the disks are logically configured in the hardware.

-The system will allocate a VVDS for you the first time a VSAM file is allocated on a disk, but the default system VVDS is usually too small.
+The system will allocate a VVDS for you the first time a VSAM file is allocated on a disk, but the default system VVDS can be too small.
 You can allocate a VVDS yourself using IDCAMS commands

 DEFINE CLUSTER -